ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/01-What-is-a-cluster.md

 will decide who gets to use the resources next.
 This ensures if we all want to use the same resources at the same time, there's a way to decide who gets to use it first, as the scheduler will create a *queue*.
-One way to think of the scheduler is like a game of Tetris, where it's trying to fit all the resource requests together in the best way possible.
+You can think of the scheduler playing a game of Tetris, where it's trying to fit all the resource requests together in the best way possible.
-On M3, our scheduler is called SLURM.
+On M3, our scheduler is called [SLURM](https://slurm.schedmd.com/).

 > ## How do we make scheduling fair?
 >